TOWN OF PITTSVILLE

 An Invocation Prayer was not given.

-The minutes for the June 2019 meeting were read and approved on a motion by Council member Ted Farlow and seconded by Council member Roland Adkins.
+The minutes for the August 2019 meeting were read and approved on a motion by Council member Roland Adkins and seconded by Council member Erika Lecates.
 All were in favor.
 Motion carried.
-The financial statement for the Utility Fund for June 2019 was read and approved on a motion by Commissioner Farlow and seconded by Commissioner Adkins.
-The General account financial statement for June 2019 was read and approved on a motion by Commissioner Lecates and seconded by Commissioner Miller.
+The financial statement for the Utility Fund for August 2019 was read and approved on a motion by Commissioner Lecates and seconded by Commissioner Adkins.
+The General account financial statement for August 2019 was read and approved on a motion by Commissioner Farlow and seconded by Commissioner Adkins.

 Public Safety Report: